olivermeyer/pyspark-dq/README.md

 # pysparkdq

-PoC for a simple columnar validation framework for PySpark DataFrames.
+`pysparkdq` is a lightweight columnar validation framework for PySpark DataFrames.

 The framework is based largely on Amazon's Deequ package; it is to some extent a highly simplified, Python-translated Deequ minus the stateful